 Adjust Bids - If you're not doing automated bidding then you need to be monitoring your keyword positions.

-Google doesn't show average position anymore, but instead provides search top is.
+Google doesn't show the average position anymore but instead provides search top is.
 This lets you know how often your ads appear at the top of the pages, above organic listings.
-You want to be in this top group, even if you're not the top spot.
+You want to be in this top group, even if you're not in the top spot.